mdgrs/resume-typst/metadata.typ

 #let varEntrySocietyFirst = false // Decide if you want to put your company in bold or your position in bold

-#let varDisplayLogo = false // Decide if you want to display organisation logo or not
+#let varDisplayLogo = true // Decide if you want to display organisation logo or not